hlf20010508/telegram-onedrive/README.md

 8. Create a OneDrive application on [portal.azure.com](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) App registrations.
     - Press `New registrations`.
     - Fill `Name`.
-    - In `Supported account types` choose `Personal Microsoft accounts only`.
+    - In `Supported account types` choose `Accounts in any organizational directory and personal Microsoft accounts`.
     - In `Redirect URI`, `platform` select `Web`, uri domain should be the same with `server_uri`, route must be `/auth`, like `https://example.com:8080/auth`.
         - Explain: The authorization code will be sent through the uri you offer, like `https://example.com:8080/auth?code=xxxxxxx`.
 So in this project, it use flask as a server to handle this request.
     - Press `Register`.